Deep Web Secrecy and Security:

 Deep Web Secrecy and Security is an interactive internet-based book that is a guide to keeping private and secure on the internet, as well as a guide to exploring the hidden realms of the deeper internet.
 It is a 46-page guide with many links to the services or sites being described.
 The guide is written by Conrad Jaeger, the pen name for the writer of the Techtivist, a column on Occupy.com The guide is sold in pdf and ebook versions online for under $10.
 It is available from Deep Web Guides, Amazon, Barnes and Noble.

-I come as a novice to the topic of web security and security.
+I come as a novice to the topic of web security and the deep web.
 The guide says the deep web is used mainly for three purposes – porn, crime, and spying.
 I have no interest in partaking in any of those.
 However, web security is of interest to me.

 I tend to be very open on the internet, because I think it is important that there be some “real” people with stated ideas and values letting themselves be known on the internet.
 Things such as Twitter and comment boards have been overtaken by anonymous or sock puppet users behaving in abusive, counterproductive ways.
 I think there should be some real people operating under their real names and standing up for what they believe to be right and good.
 However, this leaves me, and others like me, open to extreme abuse by hordes of sock puppets, cointelpro agents, internet troll gangs, and mentally ill stalker/ defamers.